-15.13.5.4 Properties of the ArrayBuffer Prototype Object
+15.13.5.5 Properties of the ArrayBuffer Prototype Object

-The value of the [[Prototype]] internal property of the Array prototype object is the standard built-in Object prototype object (15.2.4).
-The [[Class]] internal property of the newly constructed object is set to "Object".
-The [[Extensible]] internal property of the newly constructed object is set to true.
+The value of the [[Prototype]] internal data property of the ArrayBuffer prototype object is the standard built-in Object prototype object (15.2.4).
+The ArrayBuffer prototype object is an ordinary object.
+It does not have a [[ArrayBufferData]] or [[ArrayBufferByteLength]] internal data property.

-15.13.5.4.1 ArrayBuffer.prototype.constructor
+15.13.5.5.1 ArrayBuffer.prototype.constructor